Motorways and dual carriageways

 • walk on the motorway, except in an emergency.

-Only use the hard shoulder in an emergency; for example, if your motorbike breaks down.
+Only use the hard shoulder in an emergency; for example, if your motorcycle breaks down.

 If you have to slow right down or stop because there’s serious congestion ahead, you can use your hazard warning lights briefly to alert drivers behind you.
 Remember to turn them off when the driver behind you has slowed down.